 - Grand Bahama Taco serving items like jerk chicken quesadillas, fried fish tacos, and steak tacos

-- Seaside Shack offering dishes like cheesesteak sandwiches, fried chicken tenders, and caesar salads
+- Seaside Shack offering dishes like cheesesteak sandwiches, chicken tenders, and caesar salads

 - Fowl Play serving regular and boneless wings, loaded and regular fries, and loaded nachos

-- Calypso Chicken serving dishes including Bahamian fried hot chicken sandwiches, grilled chicken and cheese sandwiches, and caesar salads
+- Calypso Chicken serving dishes including Bahamian fried hot chicken sandwiches, grilled chicken & cheese sandwiches, and cheesesteak sandwiches

 - Seaside Burgers & Dogs serving burgers, hot dogs, and more

 The Captain’s Galley Food Hall is not a buffet; though, it does offer five food stalls where guests can enjoy a variety of grab-and-go items.
-These include two Burgers & More stands, Pizzas, a made-to-order Tacos, Burritos, & Bowls, and a made-to-order Mediterranean bowl station.
+These include Burgers & More, Pizzas, Tacos & Burrito Bowls, Mediterranean Flavors, and Chicken & More.

 Pro Tip: Be sure to review the menus carefully, as not all items on the menu are included in your free Island Eats food credit.